cappuccino/cappuccino.org/source/learn/xcode-basics.html.markdown

 depends on the size of the project.
 For a new template it should be very quick.

-Once loaded, this is the state you should see for your application :
+Once loaded you should see this:

 [![](xcode/state2.png)](xcode/state2.png)